 - the relevant EU Member States

 You can also report multiple disclosures at the same time by uploading an XML-file.
-For this you will need software from an (external) software supplier.
+For this you will need software from a software supplier.

 - What will happen to your disclosure?

 Once you have reported a disclosure we will send you a reference number.

 We forward your disclosure to a European database which is accessible to the tax authorities of the European Member States.
-In addition, we use the information from your disclosure within the Netherlands Tax and Customs Administration for supervisory purposes, for example.
+In addition, we use the information from your disclosure within the Netherlands Tax Administration for supervisory purposes, for example.

-Would you like to know more about how the reporting process works at the Netherlands Tax and Customs Administration?
+Would you like to know more about how the reporting process works at the Netherlands Tax Administration?
 Download the process chart.

 - Where can I find more information?

 Answers to frequently asked questions about MDR regulations are collected in the 'Mandatory Disclosure Rules/DAC6 Knowledge Database' (only available in Dutch).

-If you are a software developer or are planning to develop the software to report potential tax avoidance arrangements you can register for the required specifications and technical support at the website Digital Messaging Support (ODB).
-Regarding technical issues you can contact the service desk via: firstname.lastname@example.org
+If you are a software developer or are planning to develop the software to report potential tax avoidance arrangements you can register for the required specifications and technical support at the Support Digital Messaging (SDM) website.
+For technical issues contact the service desk by email at: firstname.lastname@example.org